-Specialisation: Eyewitness memory and identification
+Specialisation: Eyewitness memory; ASD and criminal vulnerability

-- Brewer, N., and Wells, G. L. (2006) The confidence-accuracy relationship in eyewitness identification: Effects of lineup instructions, foil similarity and target-absent base rates, Journal of Experimental Psychology: Applied 12:11-30.
+Brewer, N., & Wells, G. L. (2006).
+The confidence-accuracy relationship in eyewitness identification: Effects of lineup instructions, foil similarity and target-absent base rates.
+Journal of Experimental Psychology: Applied, 12, 11-30.

 Young, R. L., & Brewer, N. (2019, in press).
 Perspective taking deficits, Autism Spectrum Disorder, and allaying police officers’ suspicions about criminal involvement.
 Journal of Autism and Developmental Disorders.
 DOI: 10.1007/s10803-019-03968-4